asehdev1994/actuarial-life-model-engine/README.md

 In particular, I’d be interested in:

-* Whether the structure reflects how models are implemented in practice
+* Whether the structure reflects how actuarial systems are implemented in practice
-* Any gaps in valuation or profit emergence logic
+* Any gaps in valuation, decrement, or emergence logic
-* Suggestions for scaling or extending the model
+* Suggestions for scaling or extending the architecture

 ---